UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 Macrostrat maintains links to other point datasets that may be useful to forward to TA3, such as USGS geochemical databases.
-If more datasets are needed, we will work with TA3 to identify and integrate them.
+If more datasets are needed, we will work with TA3 to identify and integrate them into the system, which will make them readily avaiable on demand for modelling tasks.

 ### Raster datasets

-Raster datasets can usually be easily accessed directly by TA3.
-However, compositing raster datasets across scales, etc. presents demanding workflows that can be supported by TA4 potentially.
+Raster datasets can usually be easily integrated directly into the workflow of TA3.
+However, compositing raster datasets across scales, etc. presents demanding workflows that can potentially be supported by TA4.
 We have validated and will maintain key capabilities to store and serve raster datasets, to support map feedback and CMA workflows.